Stephen V. R. Trowbridge (Michigan legislator)

-Stephen Van Rensselaer Trowbridge (July 4, 1794March 1, 1859) was a Michigander politician.
+Stephen Van Rensselaer Trowbridge (July 4, 1794 – March 1, 1859) was a Michigander politician.

 Early life

-Trowbridge was born on July 4, 1794 in Albany, New York.
-Trowbridge moved to Oakland County, Michigan in 1821.
+Trowbridge was born on July 4, 1794, in Albany, New York.
+Trowbridge moved to Oakland County, Michigan, in 1821.

 Career

 In 1827, Trowbridge became the first supervisor of Troy, Michigan.
 Trowbridge was a member of the Michigan Territorial Council from Oakland County from 1828 to 1829.
-On November 5, 1838, Trowbridge was elected to the Michigan Senate where he represented the 3rd district from January 7, 1839 to 1841.
-On November 1, 1841, Trowbridge was again elected to the Michigan Senate where he represented the 6th district from January 3, 1842 until the end of 1842.
+On November 5, 1838, Trowbridge was elected to the Michigan Senate where he represented the 3rd district from January 7, 1839, to 1841.
+On November 1, 1841, Trowbridge was again elected to the Michigan Senate where he represented the 6th district from January 3, 1842, until the end of 1842.

 Personal life

-Trowbridge married Elizabeth Conkling in Horseheads, New York in 1815.
+Trowbridge married Elizabeth Conkling in Horseheads, New York, in 1815.
 Together they had at least nine children, including United States Representative Rowland E. Trowbridge.
 Trowbridge was Presbyterian.
-Trowbridge was the brother of former Detroit mayor, Charles Christopher Trowbridge.

 Death

-Trowbridge died in Troy, Michigan on March 1, 1859.
+Trowbridge died in Troy, Michigan, on March 1, 1859.
 Trowbridge was interred at Beach Cemetery in Troy.